We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Find the right position.
 Though intercourse on its own isn’t as likely to get you to orgasm as clitoral stimulation, certain positions may give you the best of both worlds.

-A clitoral hood reduction, also called a hoodectomy or clitoral unhooding, is a cosmetic surgical procedure to reduce the size of the clitoral hood by removing excess tissue.
+This procedure, also called a hoodectomy or clitoral unhooding, is a surgical procedure to reduce the size of the clitoral hood by removing excess tissue.
 The procedure is usually performed alongside a labiaplasty, which reduces the size of the labia minora.

-Recovery time varies from person to person, but you can expect some pain and discomfort while you heal.
+Recovery time varies from person to person.
+You can expect some pain and discomfort while you heal.

 If you’re interested in a hoodectomy or other vaginal procedure, talk to your doctor.
 They can answer any questions you have, discuss potential risks, and potentially refer you to a reputable surgeon in your area.